Achievable logoAchievable logo

 • Calculate higher-order derivatives implicitly.

-So far, we’ve worked with functions that explicitly define y in terms of x, which means every input x produces only one output value y.
+So far, we’ve worked with functions that explicitly define y in terms of x.
+In other words, each input x produces exactly one output value y.

 However, not all equations define y explicitly.
 Consider the equation: